Market-Entry Marketing Sprint

 Every cross-border company faces this problem the moment it deploys an AI-translation layer for international expansion.
 The AI translation system has been trained on parallel-language corpora that contain general-purpose text.
-The commercial register of a destination-market buyer is a narrow slice that the general-purpose corpus does not weight heavily.
+The commercial language of a destination-market buyer is a narrow slice that the general-purpose corpus does not weight heavily.
 The translation comes out linguistically correct, commercially neutral or commercially wrong.

 GMA does not produce machine-translation services and does not run translation-management systems.
 Linguistic translation stays with the client's translation provider or AI-translation system.